Skip to content

 }

-Find position of substring (-1 if not found).
+Find 0-based position of literal substring (-1 if not found).
+Optional start parameter specifies where to begin searching.

 Array Functions